What is VAT?

 VAT number

-When you have registered for VAT with HMRC you will be given a VAT number which in the UK will start with the letters GB followed by nine numbers.
+When you have registered for VAT with HMRC you will given a VAT number which in the UK will start with the letters GB followed by nine numbers.
+Your VAT number will be included in your VAT registration certificate and must be used on all invoices.

-You can check a VAT number by using the online service provided by GOV.uk which lets you check the validity of a UK VAT registration number and the name and address of the company the VAT number is linked to.
+You can check a VAT number by using the online service provided by Gov.uk which lets you check the validity of a UK VAT registration number and the name and address of the company the VAT number is linked to.

 VAT Accounting schemes